TheRosettaFoundation/SOLAS-Match/README.md

 # Release Notes

+## Version 12.1

+- Self service projects are automatically split if they have more than 2000 words (translation only is split).
+- Added a minimum week deadline for self service projects (including limits on changes).
+- The four Task view, Task id, Org feedback and Task complete pages have been merged into one.
+- The language names used when creating Asana and TWB Community entries for projects (language pairs) are aligned with the names in selection lists.
+- Fixed a bug that would not allow a user to remove a URL from their profile.

 ## Version 12.0

 - Added support for the Proofreading and Approval Phrase TMS Workflow and generalised adding new workflows.